|

 Probability Factors and NPV

-The LSS CSS shall review the C-242 and the medical records submitted and on
+The LSS CSS will review the C-242, and the medical records submitted and on

 file to identify any co-morbidities or lifestyle factors (e.g., smoking,

 alcohol or drug abuse).
-The LSS CSS shall then apply a probability factor that
+The LSS CSS will then apply a probability factor that

 reflects the impact of these conditions on the present value of a PTD